halacs/wallclock/README.md

 An ESP12-F microcontroller controls the display via a serial-to-paralel shift register array consists of four 74HC595D chip.
 Each segment made of 4 parallel LEDs.
 Second LEDs are also controlled from the array.

 There is a DS3231SM Real Time Clock (RTC) chip managed via I2C.
 It has a temperature sensor with +/- 3 C precision.
-Original firmware offers displaing temperature but it never mentions the precision of the sensor which was originally designed to keep the clock precise within the RTC chip.
+Original firmware offers displaying temperature but it never mentions the precision of the sensor which was originally designed to keep the clock precise within the RTC chip.
 No other temperature sensore on the PCB.

 Display brightness can be set by PWM via the Output Enable (OE) pin of the shift registers.
 There is an environment light sensor too connected to the ADC pin of the ESP.
 It can help to set the right brightness if static one is not fit for your needs.